GDQuest/website/content/tutorial/godot/2d/intro-to-steering-behaviors/chapter/3-ai-following-the-leader.md

-+++
-author = "nathan"
+---
+author: nathan
-date = "2020-06-24T16:34:04Z"
+date: "2020-06-24T16:34:04Z"
-title = "Make the AI follow the leader" menuTitle = "Follow a leader" description = "Make the AI agent follow another agent from a distance using the arrive to steering behavior." weight = 4
+description: Make the AI agent follow another agent from a distance using the arrive to steering behavior.

-type = "video"

-videoId = "v4AfmliVhlM"
+menuTitle: Follow a leader
+title: Make the AI follow the leader
+type: video
-videoDuration = 763
+videoDuration: 763
-+++
+videoId: v4AfmliVhlM
+weight: 4
+---